feel-co/ndg/ndg/README.md

 #### Configuration Files

 NDG accepts two distinct configuration formats, TOML and JSON, to allow setting your options persistently.
-Options like `generate_search` can be set in the config file, but CLI flags will override them _if provided_.
+Options like `search.enable` can be set in the config file, but CLI flags will override them _if provided_.

 TOML is the "blessed" format for NDG, though JSON is fully supported thanks to Serde.
 The default format for generated configuration files is TOML.